Best eLearning Development Companies in 2026: 10 Vendors Ranked

 Stack and Standards Coverage: SCORM, xAPI, LTI 1.3, and the Platform Layers

 Answer capsule.
-A 2026 learning platform has five engineering layers: Python backend, AI tutoring, analytics, standards interoperability, front-end.
+A 2026 learning platform has six engineering layers: Python backend, cloud and DevOps, AI tutoring, analytics, standards interoperability, and front-end.
 SCORM packages content, xAPI/cmi5 streams learning events, LTI 1.3 connects external tools securely; conformance should be tested, not assumed.

 | Layer | Representative Technologies | Why It Matters | Uvik Software Coverage |